angr/angr/docs/core-concepts/loading.rst

 dictionary, which is two-leveled, keyed first on the package name (libc, posix, win32, stubs) and then on the name of the library function.
-Executing a SimProcedure instead of the actual library function that gets loaded from your system makes analysis a LOT more tractable, at the cost of `some potential inaccuracies <Gotchas when using angr>`.
+Executing a SimProcedure instead of the actual library function that gets loaded from your system makes analysis a LOT more tractable, at the cost of :ref:`some potential inaccuracies <Gotchas when using angr>`.

 When no such summary is available for a given function: